 However, very little is "open" apart from supermarkets, newsagents and fuel stations.
 Some easing is expected in the coming days as the Prime Minster has announced that non-essential retail can open from 15th June.

-But as of today, many car parks are still closed, as are public toilets.
-So if you are planning on travelling to the Cotswolds, please bear this in mind.
-It has been announced that public toilets in Bourton on the Water will re-open on 28th May, and others in Bibury, Cirencester, Chipping Campden, Fairford, Lechlade, Moreton in Marsh, Northleach, Stow on the Wold and Tetbury will re-open on Monday 1st June.
+Public toilets in Bourton on the Water re-opened on 28th May, and others in Bibury, Cirencester, Chipping Campden, Fairford, Lechlade, Moreton in Marsh, Northleach, Stow on the Wold and Tetbury will re-opened on Monday 1st June.

 We look forward to welcoming you to the Cotswold soon, but in the meantime, stay safe and considering whether travelling to the Cotswolds is a sensible thing for you and your family to do right now.